metocean/wavespectra/docs/support.rst

 The easiest way to get help with the project is to open an issue on Github_.

 Any contributions are welcome.
-Please feel free to fork this project and create pull requests, or contact Rafael Guedes with any specific queries (r.guedes@oceanum.science).
+Please feel free to fork this project and create pull requests, or contact Jorge Perez with any specific queries (j.perez@metocean.co.nz).

 .. _Github: https://github.com/metocean/wavespectra/issues